-At June 30, 2020 and December 31, 2019, the Company pledged AFS securities with a carrying value of \$12.5 million and \$12.8 million, respectively, as collateral for repurchase agreements.
+At December 31, 2019, the Company's AFS securities were in an unrealized gain position and the Company pledged AFS securities with a carrying value of \$12.8 million as collateral for repurchase agreements.
 See Note 9 - Collateralized Borrowings.

-At both June 30, 2020 and December 31, 2019, none of the Company's AFS securities were in an unrealized loss position.
+During three months ended September 30, 2020, the Company's AFS securities paid off in full.